-- In one perspective, testosterone-linked traits, such as high muscularity, signal to women that a man can put up with the negative effects of immunosuppression and still thrive.
+- In one perspective, testosterone-linked traits, such as high muscularity, signals to women that a man can put up with the adverse effects of immunosuppression and still thrive.

-- In an opposing perspective, having more testosterone-linked traits is a signal that not only do you have a weakened immune system but you also require more metabolic upkeep.
+- From an opposing perspective, having more testosterone-linked traits is a signal that not only do you have a weakened immune system, but you also require more metabolic upkeep.
 For example, you’d have to spend more time foraging for more protein & nutrients.
-This might decrease your chances of survival.
+This drain on your resources might decrease your chances of survival.

 - Overall, indicators of testosterone-linked traits are heritable Darwinian indicators of fitness.
 Having them in the first place means that you have the resources to do so and that so will your children.
 Therefore, females have evolved to select for these traits.

-- One strategy that women have is to secure the genetics of more muscular/fit males and find a provider male partner to actually help raise the child, called extrapair mating.
-Basically, these women are getting guys to unknowingly raise kids that aren’t their own.
+- One strategy that women have is to secure the genetics of more muscular/fit males and find a provider male partner to help raise the child, called extrapair mating.
+These women are getting guys to unknowingly raise kids that aren’t their own.
 It’s the ultimate female mating strategy that gets them the best of both worlds.
 A review by Anderson (2006) shows that this is more common than we think, a staggering 2-4%.
-However, men literally have “anti-cuckoldry” mechanisms that helps them recognize the faces of babies that aren’t theirs.
+However, men have “anti-cuckoldry” mechanisms that help them recognize the faces of babies that aren’t theirs.

 - The less sexually attractive a man is, and the higher a female’s fertility in her ovulatory cycle, the more likely she is to find an extrapair mate.
 That’s because these females are the ones that have the most to gain by finding an extrapair mate.

-- A prediction of this theory is that more muscular/fit males are more likely to be affair partners (homewreckers).
+- This theory predicts that more muscular/fit males are more likely to be affair partners (homewreckers).
 Hughes and Gallup (2003) saw similar findings with men with a high SHR (shoulder to hip ratio).

 - In questionnaires, women in western societies found men with high muscularity or WCR (waist-chest ratio) to be attractive, but not if they were overly muscular.